Ripponden

 Ripponden is a village and civil parish on the River Ryburn near Halifax in West Yorkshire, England.
 Historically it was part of the West Riding of Yorkshire.
 Its population was 6,412 at the time of the 2001 Census, and 7,421 in 2011.

 Ripponden is the main settlement in a small group of villages (Barkisland, Ripponden, Rishworth and Soyland) whose citizens are represented on Ripponden Parish Council.
 The area is a substantial part of the Ryburn Ward, itself part of Calderdale metropolitan borough.

 Ripponden and its villages were formerly served by the Rishworth branch line from Sowerby Bridge; Ripponden and Barkisland railway station closed to passengers in 1929 and the line was closed completely in 1958.

-The area is of archaeological note as it is rich in neolithic and Bronze Age remains.
+The area is of archaeological note as it is rich in Neolithic and Bronze Age remains.
 At nearby Ringstone Edge can be found a small stone circle.

 Ripponden is the terminus of the annual Sowerby Bridge Rushbearing Festival.

 The village is on the route of the Calderdale Way, a 50 mi circular walk around the hills and valleys of Calderdale.

-Ripponden Junior & Infant School has a capacity of 240 children ages 4 - 11.
+Ripponden Junior & Infant School has a capacity of 240 children ages 4–11.

 The Old Bridge Inn in the village is the home of an annual pork pie competition.
+The Old Bridge Inn is a Grade II listed building and is one of the oldest pubs in Yorkshire; its construction is dated to 1307.
 The Old Bridge, or Waterloo Bridge, near the Inn is on the old packhorse road through the village and is also known as the Packhorse Bridge.

 On 6 July 2014, Stage 2 of the 2014 Tour de France, from York to Sheffield, passed through the village.
 On leaving Ripponden at the 112.5 km point, riders undertook the third climb of the stage, the Category 3 Côte de Ripponden.
 It was 1.3 km long with an average gradient of 8.6%.
 The first rider over the top to claim two points in the King of the Mountains competition was Cyril Lemoine of Cofidis.
 The other point available was claimed by David De La Cruz Melgarejo.